masc-ucsc/livehd/docs/Policy.md

 ## Patents

-The goal is to keep LGRAPH patent free.
+The goal is to keep LGraph patent free.
 At the current state, only the code to perform incremental synthesis has patents.
-This code is not enabled by default or used by LGRAPH unless explicitly called.
-We are in the process of either remove it from the main LGRAPH repository or to grant access to LGRAPH users.
+This code is not enabled by default or used by LGraph unless explicitly called.
+We are in the process of either remove it from the main LGraph repository or to grant access to LGraph users.

 When contributing code, we expect contributors to notify us of any potential for patent-related trouble with their changes (including from third parties).
-If you or your employer own the rights to a patent and would like to contribute code to LGRAPH that relies on it, we require that the copyright owner sign an agreement that allows any other user of LGRAPH to freely use your patent.
+If you or your employer own the rights to a patent and would like to contribute code to LGraph that relies on it, we require that the copyright owner sign an agreement that allows any other user of LGraph to freely use your patent.